Kukës: Environment

 Kukës is situated in the northeast of the country.
-It lies mostly between latitudes 42° and 5° N, and longitudes 20° and 25° E. The city extend strategically within the Albanian Alps and is trapped on four sides by numerous two-thousanders including Gjallica in the south, Koritnik in the east, Pashtrik in the northeast and several mountains in the west.
-It lies on the Luma Plain and the southern shores of Lake Fierza.
+It lies mostly between latitudes 42° and 5° N, and longitudes 20° and 25° E. The city lies on the Luma Plain and the southern shores of Lake Fierza.
 It lies approximately 3 km in the southeast of the former location of the city, which was relocated as part of a hydroelectric scheme.